frank-xwang/towards-universal-object-detection/README.md

 ### Some popular problems
 1. fatal error: cuda.h: No such file or directory:

-    Add export C_INCLUDE_PATH=/usr/local/cuda-8.0/include:${C_INCLUDE_PATH}
+    Add export C_INCLUDE_PATH=/usr/local/cuda-9.0/include:${C_INCLUDE_PATH}
     before run "sh make.sh"

 2. RuntimeError: CUDNN_STATUS_EXECUTION_FAILED:

-    check whetehr your cuda version for building pytorch and cuda version in your current running environment is correct by: torch.backends.cudnn.version()
+    Check whetehr your cudnn version for building pytorch and running code is the same by: torch.backends.cudnn.version()

+    or check wehther

+    pytorch.version.cuda

+    and

+    nvcc --version

+    match each other

-    If this fails, you need to make sure you are using the same cuda when you are building and running pytorch.
+    If this fails, you need to make sure you are using the same cudnn when you are building and running pytorch.

 ### Citation